Simulation Study on the Effect of Multi-layer Biological Tissue on Focus Shift in High-Intensity Focused Ultrasound Therapy

 Abstract

-With the increase of electric power of HIFU transducer, the sound pressure at the focal point rose and the focal point approached the transducer side.
+Results: With the increase of electric power of HIFU transducer, the sound pressure at the focal point rose and the focal point approached the transducer side.
 With the increase of irradiation frequency of transducer, the sound pressure at the focus increased and the focus shifted away from transducer.
 With the increase of the thickness of biological tissue, the amplitude of sound pressure at the focal point decreased gradually.
 If the sound velocity of biological tissue was greater than that of water, the focus was close to the transducer side.
-If the sound velocity of biological tissue was less than sound velocity of water, the focus moved to the side away from the transducer.
+If the sound velocity of biological tissue was less than the sound velocity of water, the focus moved to the side away from the transducer.
 For biological tissue with sound velocity greater than (or less than) water, the greater the sound velocity, the greater the relative shift distance difference of focal position.

 Keywords